d-carrigg/BinWips/ReadMe.md

 ### Script Block `Object`

-The powershell command to convert into a program cannot be combined with `InFile`.
+The PowerShell command to convert into a program cannot be combined with `InFile`.

 ### InFile `String[]`

-Source Script file(s), order is important Files added in order entered Exe name is defaulted to last file in array
+Source script file(s), order is important.
+Files are added in the order entered.
+The exe name is defaulted to the last file in the array.

 ### OutDir `String`

-Directory to place output in, defaults to current directory Dir will be created if it doesn't already exist.
+Directory to place output in, defaults to the current directory.
+The directory will be created if it doesn't already exist.

 ### ScratchDir `String`

-Change the directory where work will be done defaults to `.binwips` folder in current directory Use `-Cleanup` to clean this directory after build.
+Change the directory where work will be done.
+Defaults to `.binwips` folder in the current directory.
+Use `-Cleanup` to clean this directory after build.
 Disabled by default to prevent accidental deletion of files.

 ### OutFile `String`

 Name of the .exe to generate.
-Defaults to the -InFile (replaced with .exe) or PSBinary.exe if a script block is inlined
+Defaults to the -InFile (replaced with .exe) or PSBinary.exe if a script block is inlined.

 ### Cleanup `[<SwitchParameter>]`